 8 Ave SE corridor improvements

-Construction work is progressing for this project.
-Crews have finished the following work on 8 Avenue S.E.:
+Crews have finished the following work this year on 8 Avenue S.E.:

 - Installed a traffic calming curb extension and wheelchair ramps on the west side of 8 Street S.E.